ULL-MFP-AET/ull-mfp-aet.github.io/tema2-expresiones-regulares-y-analisis-lexico/README.md

 // → 4
 ```

-You can use the spread operator (`...`) to turn strings into arrays:
+You can use the spread operator (`...`) to turn strings into arrays
+and compute the length of the string and access the character at
+a given position:

 ```js
 console.log("[...'abc'] = "+inspect([...'abc'])); // [ 'a', 'b', 'c' ]